-Two of the most important decisions a high school student makes involve choosing which classes to take and where to go for his or her post-secondary education.
+Two of the most important decisions high school students make involve choosing which classes to take and where to go for their post-secondary education.
 There are more than one hundred eighty (180) colleges and universities in Illinois alone.
 Each college has its own individual entrance requirements, and students should realize that these academic requirements are becoming more stringent.
 Therefore, the Illinois Board of Higher Education strongly encourages a secondary school college prep program that includes the following: